 To finish the dish, saute the orange slices with the extra sauce (that was kept aside).
 Simply pour 1 tbsp of the sauce into a pan over medium heat, add the orange slices, and cook them for about 2 minutes on each side.
 Then garnish the dish with oranges.
 If you would like extra sauce, add the remaining sauce to the hot dish and allow it to simmer for about 5 minutes.

-Or!
+OR!
 You can prolong the adventure in the kitchen and make it with “Soy” Glazed Eggplant and Butternut Squash Puree.
-I made these for sides and it felt like I was eating a gourmet meal.
-These recipes are also VERY easy to make and pair perfectly with the chicken.
+I served my chicken with these sides and it felt like I was eating a gourmet meal!

 Sweet and Savory Blood Orange Chicken